 Moats can be its Brand power, Franchise networks, low production cost, High switching costs, a virtual monopoly, etc.

-Invest only on “what you Understand”
+Finding best stocks during the recession, Invest only on “what you Understand”

 This is a no brainer well one should never ever invest in what he doesn’t understand. if you do, you are not investing, but simply gambling.
 The good news is you don’t have to understand every company out there.
 You should prepare your Own “Circle of competence” it resembles your wishlist which contains a list of the companies you understand especially their business moat and you want to buy.

 So, if you don’t understand the technology industry then simply you don’t have to invest in that. likewise, if you can’t understand a company with a really complex business model or financials you can simply skip it off.
 Find companies that you understand.